 Driving on busy roads in Calgary — or anywhere else in the Alberta province — can be challenging if someone is not prepared for the traffic or doesn't know the major highways in the area and where they go.
 Ultimately, getting around effectively in Calgary requires a bit of advanced knowledge.
-The following information provides what people should know about Calgary's most-used roads, what people should expect when they're stuck in rush-hour traffic, and how they should handle inclement weather when driving throughout the city.
+The following information provides what people should know about Calgary's most-used roads, what people should expect when they're stuck in rush-hour traffic, and how they should handle inclement weather when they first move to Calgary.

 Get to Know Calgary's Major Roads